The very best places to experience Día de Muertos in 2026!

 Yes.
 And of course, I highly recommend you try as many as you can.

 Tamales – Tamales are an incredibly popular food in Mexico any time of the year, to be honest, and Día de Muertos is just one more excuse to gobble them up.
-They’re placed on altars as offerings to the dead and they’re consumed in their tons (or so it feels) by the living.
-If you’re not sure what a tamal is, let me enlighten you: it’s basically corn dough around a filling wrapped in either a corn husk or a banana leaf depending on where you are in Mexico.
-Every region has its own tamal recipes.
+They’re placed on altars as offerings to the dead and they’re consumed by the living.
+A tamal is corn dough around a filling wrapped in either a corn husk or a banana leaf depending on where you are in Mexico.

 Atole – A traditional Mexican hot corn drink that is drunk (particularly in Yucatán) around this period.
 Young atole is particularly delicious and I highly recommend trying it.